-The standard which has not yet been adopted because it's not yet effective is NZ IFRS 9 'Financial Instruments'.
+The standard which has not yet been adopted because it's not yet effective is NZ IFRS 9: Financial Instruments'.
 This is effective for annual reporting periods beginning on or after 1 January 2018.
-Initial application of this standard is not expected to have any material impact on the financial statements of the Scheme.
+Initial application of this standard is not expected to have any material impact on the financial statements of the scheme.

-1 Description of the Scheme and Funding Arrangements
+1 Description of the scheme and funding arrangements

 The Scheme is a defined contribution scheme, governed by a trust deed.
-The Scheme is deemed to be registered on the register of managed investment schemes under the FMCA.
+The Scheme is registered on the register of managed investment schemes under the FMCA.